sanger-tol/treeval/docs/output.md

 PRETEXTMAP: This process generates pretext files based on the merged BAM files.

 SAMTOOLS_MARKDUP: This process marks duplicate alignments in the merged BAM file.

-The duplicate-marked BAM file is then converted to BED format and sorted using BAMTOBED_SORT.
+BAMTOBED_SORT: The duplicate-marked BAM file is then converted to BED format and sorted using BAMTOBED_SORT.

-Additionally, the paired contact reads are extracted using GET_PAIRED_CONTACT_BED based on the extracted paired contacts.
+GET_PAIRED_CONTACT_BED: Additionally, the paired contact reads are extracted using GET_PAIRED_CONTACT_BED based on the extracted paired contacts.

-Finally, the extracted contacts are used to generate .hic and .mcool files using JUICER_TOOLS_PRE and [COOLER] respectively.
+JUICER_TOOLS_PRE, COOLER_CLOAD and COOLER_ZOOMIFY: Finally, the extracted contacts are used to generate .hic and .mcool files using JUICER_TOOLS_PRE and COOLER untilities respectively.

 ### TELO_FINDER